jg10545/cleanup/README.rst

 For now, start with ``tests/test_model.py``.
 I wrote one unit test for you as an example; you write the other.

+As you're adding unit tests to a project- if you run ``pytest --cov``, it will run the unit tests and print out a report showing your coverage (what fraction of statements are covered by a unit test) in each Python file.

 6. Unit tests with fixtures
 ===========================